Knit the Rainbow

 Founder & Board Chair

-Austin is an activist, professional actor, and small business owner in New York City.
+Austin is a diversity, equity, and inclusion professional; activist; and professional actor.
 Austin is extremely passionate about social justice and civil rights, specifically within the LGBTQ+ and Black communities.
 He received his BA in Politics from NYU and his Master of Public Administration from the University of Central Florida.
 In addition, Austin has worked on several progressive political campaigns and in the offices of elected officials in NYC as a Community Liaison.
 As an actor, he has toured the United States and globally visiting over 20 countries worldwide.
+Austin currently serves as the Special Assistant to the Chief Diversity Officer at Rockefeller Brother's Fund.

 Cecilia Nelson-Hurt is a proud Afro Latina who was taught to crochet as a child by her Grandma Sophie and learned to knit many years later.
 Known to many in the fibre community as ‘Creative Ceci,’ she is a global knitting and crochet enthusiast.
 Ceci is a Diversity & Inclusion practitioner for global brand L’Oreal and has over 15 years experience developing and executing initiatives to create an equal opportunity workplace.
 She leverages her training and experience as a speaker at many fibre events and is also an inaugural member of the ‘Vogue Knitting Live!’
 Diversity Advisory Council.
 Ceci loves to travel and ensures she visits a yarn shop wherever she goes.
 To date she’s visited over 150 shops both across the USA and internationally.